XiaoleiZ/Reproduce_HilbertCNN/README.md

 The image of the HilbertCNN architecture is captured from the paper.
 All data files in the data folder are from the paper.

+## ToDo

+The performance hasn't been reproduced as it is described in the paper.
+There could be several reasons:

+- Training hyperparameters
+- Not totally same CNN architecture as described in the paper